blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Fancy Communist Ideations.md

 - The Authority of ZIRCON Communist Dynasty.
+(To decide what is an approved action)
+-

 - Translucency
 - Blur (Mica)